 Bridges are easy to identify.
 Here’s one right now:

 Just as a bridge over a river connects the two sides, the bridge of a song connects two parts that are distinct from each other.
-A bridge is really any section that is difficult to classify in a different category.
+A bridge in a song is really any section that is difficult to classify in a different category.
 In general, the bridge makes a one-time appearance within a song, usually anywhere from 50% to 75% of the way through.

 Sometimes, the bridge might be the most iconic part…